gheenc/Computational-Methods/final_project/README.md

 DC IS INCLUDED - IT IS A 1 METRO

 **Explain how you acquired it (e.g. via an API, file download, etc).**
 I acquired my data via a file download.
-On the SDOH website, they offer a direct file download of a xlsx file for every year at each level that is offered making it easy to access the whole dataset.
+On the SDOH website (https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html), they offer a direct file download of a xlsx file for every year at each level (county, zip, census tract) that is offered, making it easy to access the whole dataset.
 Because it is so large, it does create a big datafile for use, especially using as many variables for the whole country over many years like I did.
-I downloaded all the raw data from 2013-2020 and then only called in the columns I wanted to use (9 in total *not including the total number of*).
+I downloaded all the raw data from 2013-2020 and then only called in the columns I was initially interested in.
 When calling in the data like this to my Flask, it was extremely slow even as a pickled file, so I made the file a paraquet.
+I also have it load only one time at the top of my server so it is not continually having to reload.

 # FAIR Data
 **Discuss the FAIRness of the data provider.**
 **FAIR is a journey not a destination, so when considering each aspect find something that it does well and something that could be done better**
 **Include: Was the data well-annotated with metadata?
 Was the license clear?**
+Overall I found the data to be very fair.

+SDOH is a well-known dataset and it is posted in a easy to acces format on the AHRQ SDOH website.
+I will say that I'm not sure if it is a personal issue, but I sometimes have a hard  time finding the actual raw data.
+While it is easy to find AHRQ and their work on SDOH, when you Google AHRQ SDOH data, it brings you to their homepage with already built analyses and tools.
+I have come to just bookmarking the page because the raw data is not obvious on their website (but again that could be a personal issue).

+The data is very accessible as it is very  open to anyone wanting to research SDOHs or even just curious.
+One downside in my opinion is that they lack an API to query, which would be helpful for a multi-year large dataset.

+The dataset retains very good standard naming procedures, making it interoperable and reusable.
 F - findable
 A -
 I -
 R -

 The data was pretty well annotated but because the SDOH comes from many different sources, there are annotations that were missing.
 Yes, the license is clear that these are federal agencies and thus the data is free and available.
-There are stipulations if one is wanting to publish,
+There are stipulations if one is wanting to publish a large amount, but it is mostly about how to cite them.

 # Data Cleaning